Agniva-Chandra/6_Digit_7_segment_display_clock/README.md

 Only one digit is activated at a time, but since it happens very fast, it looks like all digits are ON simultaneously.

+🔗 Multiplexing 6 Pieces of 7-Segment Displays
+🛠 How Multiplexing Works
+Instead of directly connecting each display's seven segments (A-G) to the Arduino, we share segment pins across all displays and use digit control pins to switch between them rapidly.
+This creates an illusion of a continuous display due to persistence of vision.

+⚡ Wiring for Multiplexing
+1️⃣ Common Segment Connections (Shared Across Displays) Each segment pin (A-G) of all six displays is connected together and controlled by the same Arduino pins.

+Segment	All Displays Connected to	Arduino Pin
+A	All Displays - Pin A	2
+B	All Displays - Pin B	3
+C	All Displays - Pin C	4
+D	All Displays - Pin D	5
+E	All Displays - Pin E	6
+F	All Displays - Pin F	7
+G	All Displays - Pin G	8
+2️⃣ Digit Control Pins (For Each Display)
+Each individual display has a separate control pin to turn it on or off.

+Display (Digit Position)	Arduino Pin
+Digit 1 (Hours Tens)	9
+Digit 2 (Hours Units)	10
+Digit 3 (Minutes Tens)	11
+Digit 4 (Minutes Units)	12
+Digit 5 (Seconds Tens)	A0
+Digit 6 (Seconds Units)	A1
+🔹 Common Cathode Displays: Connect digit control pins to LOW to activate.
+🔹 Common Anode Displays: Connect digit control pins to HIGH to activate.

 🔄 Multiplexing Process
 Activate first digit, display a number, then turn it off.